This post contains affiliate links. Learn More

 Plant Beets from Seeds

 You can plant beets from seeds directly into your edible garden.
-They don’t need to be started in the house under lights.
+I don’t bother to start beet seeds in the basement under lights.

 Plant your beet seeds as soon as you can get into your garden.
 You can also grow beets in any large container; just drill a few holes in the bottom for drainage.